VerdantFox/blog_posts/posts/0008_connect_4/connect_4.md

 CONNECT_4_WITH_ROBOT_PIC

 I wrote the board game Connect 4 for my website! 😀 [Here's a link to it](/games/connect-4){: target="_blank", rel="noopener noreferrer" } if you want to check it out.
-The game can be played against another human or against an AI opponent.
+The game can be played against another human or an AI opponent.
 It can even be played AI-vs-AI, which I find kind of fun to watch -- and which made testing the AI out much easier and more scientific (more on that later).
 This is the story of how I wrote the AI for the game intuitively, through some trial and error.

 ## Some background